danriedl/engular/adev/src/content/guide/components/anatomy-of-components.md

 ```

-This tree structure is important to understanding several other Angular concepts, including [dependency injection](guide/di) and [child queries](guide/components/queries).
+This tree structure is important to understanding several other Engular concepts, including [dependency injection](guide/di) and [child queries](guide/components/queries).